espressomd/espresso/doc/sphinx/analysis.rst

     system.auto_update_accumulators.add(corr)

-Alternatively, an update can triggered by calling the update()-method of the correlator instance.
+Alternatively, an update can triggered by calling the ``update()`` method of the correlator instance.
 In that case, one has to make sure to call the update in the correct time intervals.

-The current on-the-fly correlation result can of a correlator can be obtained using its result()-method.
+The current on-the-fly correlation result can of a correlator can be obtained using its ``result()`` method.
-The final result (including the latest data in the buffers) is obtained using the finalize()-method.
+The final result (including the latest data in the buffers) is obtained using the ``finalize()`` method.
 After this, no further update of the correlator is possible.

 .. _Example\: Calculating a particle's diffusion coefficient: